OPEN-NEXT/wp2.2_docs/docs/dashboard-features-2021-08.md

 # Dashboard features list

 This document consolidates @penyuan's notes on all the brainstormed features we've come up with for the Open!Next work package (WP) 2.2 dashboard as of August 2021.
+It also tries to group these features into different types of information needs that could be satisfied by the dashboard.

 ## relevant documents

 * Brainstorming document started on 2021-07-28: https://md.opensourceecology.de/FStnpjBKToeIjneyUb8yWA?both
 ## list of features

-* Summarise file types in a repository
+* File types in a repository
   * Classify into "mech/hardware/software/doc", etc.
   * Software and hardware languages
   * How much of each in absolute and relative terms
+* Types of contributions
+  * E.g. documentation, CAD, or software
+  * Relative share of contribution types by contributors
 * Number of open/closed issues
   * Time to first response/triage of new issues
   * Time to close
-  * Or issue resolution duration
+  * Number of open/closed issues
   * Distribution of the age of issues
+  * Is there active discussion on issues, such as:
+    * How many issues have responses
+    * How frequent are responses in issue threads
+  * Time series
-* Number of active contributors
+* Number of active/inactive contributors
   * Need to define "active", perhaps show as "x contributors have been active in the past y months"
-* Number of inactive contributors
   * Proportions of active/inactive users
+  * Time series
 * Number of commits
   * Absolute number
   * Rate